emeban44/fh_coding_task/README.md

 This project was developed in Flutter 2.10.2.

 It was tested on various iPads and mainly on Google Chrome (web).
 On these devices it was fully functional and responsive.
-For iPads and iPhones, it works best in a horizontal landscape, and for the Web, it works best at >75% full screen.
+For iPads and iPhones, it works best in a horizontal landscape, and for the Web, it works best at >55% screen width.

 IDE used for development: Visual Studio Code